Idea Process

 -

-Because the number of subscribers varies by product and product development and release cycles vary, we do not define a threshold number of ratings or reviews that moves an idea into the queue for review.
+Because the number of subscribers varies by product, and product development and release cycles vary, we do not define a threshold number of ratings or reviews that moves an idea into the queue for review.
 Instead, the product teams regularly review ideas that have been in an Open status for 90–120 days.
 This open period is set to allow the community time to review and provide feedback on ideas submitted by all product users, so the product team has a more complete picture of the impact of a suggestion on the broader user community.

 In addition, product teams also regularly review ideas that align with current development priorities or work in progress.
 If a particular feature has already been added to a roadmap, community-submitted ideas may help the product team better define that feature.
 Similarly, if a feature relates to work already defined by the product team, certain features may be included in this already planned work as it progresses. - How does OCLC decide which ideas to implement?